emrebilge/Ekreb/README.md

 **Email Address**: emre.e.bilge@vanderbilt.edu

 ## Usage
+## Prerequisites

+Before you can run this application, you need to have Node.js and npm (Node Package Manager) installed on your computer.
+You can check if you have Node.js using node -v in the command line

+- **Node.js**: You can download and install Node.js from [https://nodejs.org/](https://nodejs.org/).

+Once Node.js is installed, you can proceed with the following steps to run the application.

 To run the final product, first, navigate to a directory on your local machine where you would like to download the project by using cd (directory)